Andrew Ladd

 The second part I think most social media users will also recognise, if they stop to think about it, but it’s a bit bleak hearing it spelled out so bluntly: we go through all this performative nonsense because we’re pursuing some vague goal, like me, of “doing better” on social media, the presumed prize being a better life in the real world — when in fact it’s everyone posting on social media so much that’s making the real world worse to begin with.
 That dynamic becomes even more pernicious on LinkedIn, or YouTube, or any platform where constructing your public persona has a professional purpose — where, ultimately, you’re trying to monetise yourself.

-Per the title of this post, the real problem with LinkedIn is that it has created a professional community requiring our constant labour to maintain — labour, by the way, that is not particularly enjoyable — all premised on the fantasy that if we only work hard enough at it we’ll be able to leave that slog behind.
+Per the title of this post, the real problem with LinkedIn is that it has created an online professional community requiring our constant labour to maintain — and maintaining one's LinkedIn presence is not labour, by the way, that anyone seems to enjoy — all premised on the fantasy that if we only work hard enough at it we’ll be able to leave that slog behind.
 The prize you’re chasing on LinkedIn is to become so professionally successful that you can stop working — or, at the very least, so that you stop working so hard at cultivating your LinkedIn presence.
 You’re only there because you’re hoping it will make you richer, whether directly because you’re monetising your LinkedIn content, or indirectly because you’re hoping it will get you more contract work or a higher-paying job or investment in your start-up or whatever.
 And likewise, the professional acquaintances — or just plain strangers — for whom you’re producing yourself on LinkedIn are fundamentally there because they’re all hoping the same thing.

 Sort of frustratingly, too, LinkedIn works in that respect, or seems to.
 There are people with whom I’ve crossed paths professionally for years without much incident — but once we’ve interacted on LinkedIn, once we’ve done that work of “continuously producing the self,” we’ve been “permitted to enter relations” with each other.
 We meet for coffee.
 We plan conference panels together.
 We comment on each other’s comments.
 We network.
 And a result, we find ourselves with more professional opportunities than we had before.